 The uppermost 120 m of Hole U1451A (lithostratigraphic Units I-III) is a sequence of turbiditic sands and muds with minor intercalated hemipelagic layers.
 Six biomarkers were identified within this sequence, providing good age control for Pleistocene fan development at this site.
-A thick (66 m) pelagic sequence was recovered in Cores 354-U1451A-23F through 29F (lithostratigraphic Unit IV) and contains eight biomarkers.
+A thick (66 m) pelagic sequence was recovered in Cores 23F-29F (lithostratigraphic Unit IV) and contains eight biomarkers.
 This sequence represents more than 3 My of pelagic sedimentation, with little turbiditic influence.
-Deeper than lithostratigraphic Unit IV, 450 m of turbidite-dominated sedimentation, present from Core 354-U1451A-30F to the base of the hole, was deposited in approximately 3.5 My, based on four biomarkers observed in this sequence.
-The accumulation rates of ~1 and >10 cm/ky in the pelagic sequence and the turbidite-dominated sequence, respectively, suggest that the majority of fan development occurred in Miocene and Pleistocene and is more restricted in the Pliocene.
-The first occurrence of Catinaster coalitus was observed at the base of Hole U1451A (midpoint = 575.60 m CSF-A) and the top of Hole U1451B (590.06 m CSF-A) and provides tight age control for the overlap succession of the two holes.
+Below lithostratigraphic Unit IV, 450 m of turbidite-dominated sedimentation, present from Core 30F to the base of the hole, was deposited in approximately 3.5 My, based on four biomarkers observed in this sequence.
+The accumulation rates of ~1 and >10 cm/ky in the pelagic sequence and the turbidite-dominated sequence, respectively, suggest that the majority of turbiditic activity at this position occurred in the Miocene and Pleistocene and is more restricted in the Pliocene.
+The first occurrence (FO) of Catinaster coalitus was observed at the base of Hole U1451A (midpoint = 575.60 m CSF-A) and the top of Hole U1451B (590.06 m CSF-A) and provides tight age control for the overlap succession of the two holes.

-The Oligocene/Miocene boundary was recovered and lies between Samples U1451B-54R-CC and 55R-CC.
-This boundary is identified by the last occurrence of Reticulofenestra bisectus and Zygrhablithus bijugatus (nannofossil Zone NP25).
-A major change from turbidite-dominated to pelagic-dominated sedimentation occurs between Cores 354-U1451B-62R and 63R (nannofossil Zone NP24).
+The Oligocene/Miocene boundary was recovered and lies between Samples 354-U1451B-54R-CC and 63R-CC.
+This boundary is identified by the last occurrence (LO) of Reticulofenestra bisectus and Zygrhablithus bijugatus (nannofossil Zone NP25).
+A major change from turbidite-dominated to pelagic-dominated sedimentation occurs between Cores 62R and 63R (nannofossil Zone NP24).

-Because of intense recrystallization and preservation issues, the depositional age of the limestones are difficult to constrain.
-Samples 354-1451B-71R-CC and 72R-CC contain Morozobella aragonensis, which is a marker species for foraminifer Zone E9 (43.6-52.3 Ma).
-The radiolarian species Thyrsocyrtis rhizodon was observed in Sample 354-U1451B-69R-CC, confirming an Eocene age for these sediments.
+Because of intense recrystallization and preservation issues, the depositional age of the limestones is difficult to constrain.
+Samples 71R-CC and 72R-CC contain Morozovella aragonensis, which is a marker species for foraminifer Zone E9 (43.6-52.3 Ma).
+The radiolarian species Thyrsocyrtis rhizodon was observed in Sample 69R-CC, confirming an Eocene age for these sediments.

-There appears to be a significant hiatus of 16-18 My between Samples 354-U1451B-71R-CC and 72R-CC.
-Sample 354-U1451B-72R-1, 0-1 cm, contains Discoaster multiradiatus and Fasciculithus spp., which are biomarkers for nannofossil Zone NP10.
-Sample 354-U1451B-73R-CC represents a gap zone marked by the absence of D. multiradiatus and places the base of Site U1451 in the Paleocene (Thanetian).
+There appears to be a significant hiatus of 16-18 My between Samples 71R-CC and 72R-CC.
+Sample 72R-1, 0-1 cm, contains Discoaster multiradiatus and Fasciculithus spp., which are biomarkers for nannofossil Zone NP10.
+Sample 73R-CC represents a gap zone marked by the absence of D. multiradiatus and places the base of Site U1451 in the Paleocene (Thanetian).
 Confirming the presence and extent of this hiatus will be the subject of postexpedition research.

 Paleomagnetism of 269 archive section halves and 93 discrete samples from Site U1451 allowed us to identify 12 polarity reversals in Hole U1451A, mostly in calcareous clay deposits.
 We place the boundary between the Brunhes and Matuyama Chrons at 72.24 m CSF-A in Hole U1451A.
 A calcareous ooze deposit in Hole U1451A contains polarity zones corresponding to the Jaramillo and Cobb Mountain Subchrons (80.35-81.78 and 83.10-83.44 m CSF-A, respectively), allowing us to correlate the interval with similar lithostratigraphic units at Sites U1449 and U1450.
 Several reversals between 140 and 163 m CSF-A in Hole U1451A are interpreted as the Gauss and Gilbert Chrons and their subchrons.
 Reversals at 108.30 and 218.70 m CSF-A in Hole U1451A have not yet been linked to the geomagnetic polarity timescale.
 Multiple declination changes were observed in Hole U1451B, most related to rotation during the coring process.
-None have yet been identified unambiguously as polarity reversals.
+None has yet been identified unambiguously as a polarity reversal.